IASTM and Gua Sha - Brisbane MSK Clinic

 Gua Sha

-Gua Sha is a Traditional Chinese Medicine (TCM) technique that dates back over 2000 years and translates as 'scraping sha-bruises' and is sometimes referred to as spooning, coining or scraping.
-Evidence exists of a similar therapy in use with gladiators in ancient Roman times and who needed to stay in peak fighting condition.
+Gua Sha is a Traditional Chinese Medicine (TCM) technique that dates back over 2000 years.
+The method is an ancient form of what is now commonly known as IASTM, though with specific philosophical underpinnings and protocols.
+The technique's name translates as 'scraping sha-bruises'.
+In some cultures, the method is known as spooning, coining or scraping.
+Evidence exists of similar therapy techniques used with gladiators in ancient Roman times who needed to stay in peak fighting shape.
 Gua Sha is applied using specifically shaped tools.
 The shape and material used to make the tools can vary.
-Materials have different properties and, stone, horn, ceramics and metal are common.
-Practitioners apply a lubricant to the treatment area and then apply repeated unidirectional strokes to the tissues, usually working along acupuncture meridian lines.
-The pressure of the strokes is quite gentle, and the repeated strokes slowly produce what is known as 'sha'.
-Therapy is usually applied in either a laying or seated position and requires direct skin contact.
+Materials have different properties, and examples of traditional materials include bone, horn, bian stone, jade, quartz, ceramics, and metal.
+Each material has different physical properties, which can be relevant to traditional treatment philosophy.
+It is common to see tools made of plastic, resin, and more exotic metals in modern-day practice alongside more traditional tools.
+Practitioners apply a lubricant to the treatment area and repeat unidirectional strokes to the tissues, usually working along acupuncture meridian lines ('Chi' energy lines).
+Although there are protocols with Gua Sha, such as the number of unidirectional strokes and the stroke application direction, the method is not commercialised (patented, trademarked, etc.).
+The pressure of strokes performed in Gua Sha is often quite gentle and effectively effleurage techniques, or occasionally petrissage.
+The repeated strokes slowly produce what is known as 'sha', though the method tends not to create much physical bruising.
+The therapy is usually applied in either a laying or seated position and requires direct skin contact.

 Image showing 'Sha' after application of treatment

-The method is a type of friction massage, and there are limits on the tissues a therapist can access with their hands.
-The specially shaped tools make it possible to access and treat tissues in ways not possible with the hands.
-It is possible to apply IASTM along or across the fibres of soft tissue structures.
+The method is predominately a type of friction massage, and there are limits on the tissues a therapist can access with their hands.
+The specially shaped tools allow access to and treatment of tissues in ways not possible with the hands.
+However, IASTM often involves effluerage and petrissage technique strokes during treatment.
+Unlike Gua Sha, IASTM treatments typically involve the application of technique strokes both longitudinally and transversely.
 One can also treat tissues in weight-bearing or non-weight-bearing positions, actively (moving) or passively (still).
-In Gua Sha, practitioners are looking to produce 'sha' , whereas 'sha' is not the objective of IASTM though it may appear.
+In Gua Sha, practitioners are looking to produce 'sha', whereas 'sha' is not the objective of IASTM, though it may appear.
 The pressure level with IASTM tends to be firmer and more focused on problem areas.
 Hence, there are many differences between the two therapy methods.
 Also, some bruising can occur with IASTM, especially when treating acute or chronic tissues.

-However, it is very concerning to see professionals with popular social media followings posting videos of patients being "brutalised".
-Such videos create the impression that IASTM should be hugely painful and create substantial and widespread bruising.
-Equally, as with all techniques, there are times, a place and specific circumstances relevant to deciding if to use any specific therapy method.
-That said IASTM therapy is commonly used to treat soft tissues, such as muscles, tendons, ligaments, fascia and connective tissues which are exhibiting acute or chronic inflammation, degenerative changes or fibrosis.
-Such techniques have gained popularity along with cupping after people saw such techniques in use at the Olympics.
+As with most manual therapy techniques, IASTM can cause discomfort/pain, a sensation of heat, skin redness (erythema), a bruised sensation, or visible bruising.
+Such side effects are usually more noticeable around the areas of tissue treated.
+However, other areas may ache due to changes in biomechanics resulting from releasing fascial restrictions.
+However, it is very concerning to see professionals with popular social media followings posting videos of patients being "brutalised", resulting in extensive bruising.
+Such videos create the impression that IASTM should be hugely painful and cause substantial and widespread bruising.
+Equally, as with all techniques, there are times, a place, and specific circumstances relevant to deciding whether to use any particular therapy method.
+Broadly speaking IASTM is commonly used to treat soft tissues, such as muscles, tendons, ligaments, fascia and connective tissues which are exhibiting acute or chronic inflammation, degenerative changes, fibrosis or scar tissue.
+Some acute and chronic conditions can prove fairly sensitive at the start of treatment, in part due to inflammation.
+However, it is always good to see somebody struggling to walk into the clinic setting and then be able to walk out much easier.
+IASTM has gained popularity along with cupping after people saw such techniques in use at the Olympics.

 At TotalMSK Gua Sha or IASTM is typically used to treat:-